Saint Vitus (band): Reunion(s) and Acosta's death (2003–2010)

-On July 1, 2003, the classic Born Too Late lineup (Weinrich, Chandler, Adams, Acosta) played a gig at Double Door in Chicago.
+On July 1, 2003, the classic Born Too Late lineup (Weinrich, Chandler, Adams, Acosta) reunited to play a gig at Double Door in Chicago.

 In 2008, it was announced that Saint Vitus were reuniting again for a tour in 2009.
 The band headlined Friday's April 24 date at the 2009 Roadburn Festival. at the 013 venue in Tilburg, Netherlands and then went on to play three gigs in Germany.
 The lineup for this reunion was the same as the 2003 reunion.
 Drummer Armando Acosta, who had been with the band since its inception over thirty years ago, left the band before the European tour of 2009 had been completed.

 Dave Chandler has cited health concerns as the reason for Armando's replacement.
 Armando Acosta died on November 25, 2010, from arterial complications at the age of 58, and was buried at Riverside National Cemetery in California.

 He was then replaced by Henry Vasquez of the band Blood of the Sun.
 Wino also released one album to date as a member of the Doom Supergroup "Shrinebuilder" in 2009.

-Lillie: F-65 (2011–2012)
+Lillie: F-65 (2011–2014)

 In February 2010, Chandler stated that there was talk of Saint Vitus recording new material, but there were no concrete plans at the time.
 However, according to frontman Weinrich, "we're writing some stuff right now.
 Everybody's pretty busy.
 I know I've been busy.
 The Wino band is pretty much on hiatus right now.
 So it looks like we'll be doing some recording in the near future.
 The bottom line is we would like to do a new record.
 There's talk about it.
 We've already been floating around a couple ideas.
 So yeah, somewhere down the line there will be a new Vitus record in the cards."

 In March 2010, Wino revealed to the German edition of Metal Hammer magazine that Saint Vitus were without a record label, and had only written one new song so far, but that a full-length studio effort from the group would likely surface within the next 12 months, making a 2011 release date likely.
 However, plans eventually fell through, but had planned to regroup to make the album sometime in the summer of 2011, after the band finished the 2011 Metalliance Tour with Helmet and Crowbar.

 On the Metalliance Tour, Saint Vitus debuted a new song called "Blessed Night".
 On November 8, 2010, it was announced that they were signed to Season of Mist and would release their new album, entitled Lillie: F-65, on April 27, 2012.
 It marked Saint Vitus' first studio album since 1995's Die Healing, its first release with vocalist Weinrich since 1990's V and first release without Armando Acosta on drums.